senseobservationsystems/sense-android-library/sense-android-library/documentation/sensor_profiles.md

   "type": "object",
   "properties": {
     "ssid": {
-      "type": "string"
+      "description": "The name of the detected wifi device", "type": "string"
     },
     "bssid": {
-      "type": "string"
+      "description": "The mac address of the detected wifi device", "type": "string"
     },
     "frequency": {
-      "type": "integer"
+      "description": "The signal frequency of the detected wifi device", "type": "integer"
     },
     "rssi": {
-      "type": "integer"
+      "description": "The signal strength of the detected wifi device", "type": "integer"
     },
     "capabilities": {
-      "type": "string"
+      "description": "The capabilities of the detected wifi device, e.g. encryption, WPS", "type": "string"
     }
   },